datenstrom/yellow/README.md

 # Datenstrom Yellow 0.8.23

 Datenstrom Yellow is for people who make small websites.
 The most important things for small websites are included.
 You can add features, languages and themes.
 Datenstrom Yellow works as content management system and static site generator.
-[Download Datenstrom Yellow](https://github.com/datenstrom/yellow/archive/refs/heads/main.zip) and [get started](https://datenstrom.se/yellow/help/how-to-get-started).
+[Get started](https://datenstrom.se/yellow/help/how-to-get-started).

 ## How to get extensions

 Extensions make your website more useful.
 Each extension comes with instructions explaining how it works, examples to make your life easier and settings you can configure.
 Have a look at published extensions and install some on your website.
-[Get extensions for your website](https://github.com/datenstrom/yellow-extensions).
+[Get extensions for your website](https://datenstrom.se/yellow/extensions/).

 ## How to get help and support